NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 - Spark event log(s) from Spark 2.0 or above version.
   Supports both rolled and compressed event logs with `.lz4`, `.lzf`, `.snappy` and `.zstd` suffixes as well as Databricks-specific rolled and compressed(.gz) eventlogs.
-  The tool does not support nested directories, event log files or event log directories should be at the top level when specifying a directory.
+  The tool does not support nested directories.
+Event log files or event log directories should be at the top level when specifying a directory.

 Note: Spark event logs can be downloaded from Spark UI using a "Download" button on the right side,